-When it comes to competitive emailing, Sir Martin Sorrell, chief executive of marketing services group WPP, sets the bar high.
+When it comes to competitive emailing, Sir Martin Sorrell, chief executive of the marketing services group WPP, sets the bar high.
 Send him an email and he will probably reply within minutes.

 When your boss sets the pace of work at warp speed, you will be expected, presumably, to match their haste.
 Jamie Dimon, chief executive of JPMorgan Chase, routinely tells his employees that their success depends on replying to emails the same day.

-We have no choice but to match our own pace of work to the demands of a superfast globalised business world, argues Sir Martin.
+We have no choice but to match our own pace of work to the demands of a superfast globalized business world, argues Sir Martin.
 “You have to be responsive; you shouldn’t attempt to fight it or slow the pace down.”

 The increasing emphasis on short-term results from global investors demands speedy action.
-“It’s better to have a suboptimal decision on Monday and take advantage of being the first or second mover, than to take the time to gestate and have a superior decision on Friday,” he says.
+“It’s better to have a suboptimal decision on Monday and take advantage of being the first or second mover than to take the time to gestate and have a superior decision on Friday,” he says.

 Though he enjoys the pressure to keep up with instantaneous communication, he laments its attendant superficiality.
 “Things are done quickly without as much thought as may be advisable,” he says.

-Tamara Heber-Percy, co-founder of boutique travel business Mr & Mrs Smith, agrees that the relentless acceleration of technology has made every second count.
+Tamara Heber-Percy, the co-founder of boutique travel business Mr & Mrs. Smith, agrees that the relentless acceleration of technology has made every second count.
 “If your app doesn’t load in four seconds, then that customer is gone,” she says.
 The feeling of needing to be constantly on your toes has been exacerbated by social media, she adds.

 We are indeed under pressure to do things more quickly and many of us work hard to answer every request as fast as possible, says Julian Birkinshaw, professor of strategy and entrepreneurship at London Business School.

 “The dominant rhetoric is of accelerated change,” he says.
 “And because the rate of change in the outside world is perceived to be getting greater, the assumption is that we should do so on the inside, too.
-Sometimes this creates problems, for example email traffic for its own sake.”
+Sometimes this creates problems, for example, email traffic for its own sake.”

 Every business needs both fast and slow, he adds; the problem comes when there is too much of one and not enough of the other.
-“There are two different speeds underlying any business but some organisations default to fast and some to slow.
+“There are two different speeds underlying any business but some organizations default to fast and some to slow.
 You have to go out of your way to change that speed.”

-“With this amount of people relying on you, you can’t go at the breakneck speed of a start-up,” says Ms Heber-Percy.
+“With this amount of people relying on you, you can’t go at the breakneck speed of a start-up,” says Ms. Heber-Percy.
 Decisions need to be well thought out because the business can no longer afford to make the kind of mistakes — especially technical ones — that a start-up might tolerate.